-Applicants living in homes lacking the use of one or more of:

-A kitchen (or cooking facilities)\, a bathroom, an inside WC, running water, or electricity will usually be deemed to meet this criteria.
+Applicants living in homes lacking the use of one or more of: A kitchen (or cooking facilities), a bathroom, an inside WC, running water, or electricity will usually be deemed to meet this criteria.

 Applicants whose existing housing is of a low standard will have their need assessed against the Housing Health and Safety Rating System (known as HHSRS).
-In the most urgent cases, or where an inspection is needed, the assessment will be carried out by an Environmental Health Officer or other qualified officer.
+In the most urgent cases, or where an inspection is needed, the assessment will be carried out by a member of the Residential Regulation Team or other qualified officer.